 Studies of Two Bats

-Watercolor, graphite, pastel, black ink and gouache on paper
+Watercolor, graphite, black ink, pastel, and gouache with selective glazing on paper

 Due to ongoing research, information about this object is subject to change.